jorgeassis/marineforestsDB/ReadMe.md

 <br>

-### License and credits
+### License

 Except where otherwise noted, the content on this repository is licensed under a [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/).

-Giving appropriate credit:
+### Appropriate credits

 Assis, J., Fragkopoulou, E., Frade, D., Neiva, J., Oliveira, A., Abecasis, D., Faugeron, A., Serrão, E.A.
-(2018) A fine-tuned global distribution dataset of marine forests.
+(2019) A fine-tuned global distribution dataset of marine forests.